Dog Hygiene at Home Made Easy: Practical Daily Habits for a Cleaner, Healthier Dog

 How to prevent dog odor at home

 Learning how to prevent dog odor at home starts with identifying where smells originate.
-Common sources include paws, ears, coat buildup, and sleeping areas.
+Effective prevention strategies include:

-- Wiping paws after outdoor activity
+• Wiping paws after outdoor activity.

-- Brushing regularly to remove trapped debris
+• Brushing regularly to remove trapped debris.

-- Keeping ears dry and clean
+• Keeping ears dry and clean.

-- Washing bedding on a routine schedule
+• Washing bedding on a routine schedule.

 Diet, bedding, and environment factors